leynos/codex-user-scripts/README.md

 ### `github-to-codex-linker.js`

 - **Functionality**: This script bridges the gap between GitHub and Codex.
 It adds a "Work in Codex" button to the sidebar of a pull request page.
 To use it, you must first import your environment data using the settings icon (⚙️) which opens a modal to paste the JSON data from the `codex-environment-viewer.js` script.
-Once configured, the script automatically finds the correct Codex environment corresponding to the PR's repository and creates a direct link to open the PR's branch in that environment.
+Once configured, the script automatically finds the correct Codex environment corresponding to the PR's repository and creates a direct link to start a new task in the PR's branch in Codex using that environment.

 - **Target Page**: `https://github.com/*/*/pull/*`